achekh/neos-critical-github-io/Guide/framework/api.md

 | errCode   | number | Error code, which is supported only for certain APIs.
 For specific descriptions, see the API documentation.
 If the call succeeds, this parameter will be `0`. |
 | Other     | Any    | Other data returned by the API                                                                                                                                |

 The execution result of an async API needs to be obtained through the corresponding callback function passed in via the parameter of Object type.
-Some async APIs also have returned values, which can be used to implement richer features, such as [`[wx.request]`](doc:request).
+Some async APIs also have returned values, which can be used to implement richer features, such as [`[wx.request]`](../../APIs/network/request).

 ### Sample code